-Why should an incoming freshman save for college?
+Why should you save for college?

 Seems like a no brainer but that question comes up a lot.
 Well, as you probably know by now, paying for college means more than financing tuition.
 In many cases, students need to pay for housing, textbooks, meals, utilities, entertainment, and gas or other transportation costs like rideshares.
-There’s also the lesser-talked about-necessities like paper towels, trash bags, toiletries, etc. The list can vary depending on whether you’ll be living on or off campus, but either way, your spending can really add up.
+There’s also the lesser-talked-about necessities like paper towels, trash bags, toiletries, etc. The list can vary depending on whether you’ll be living on or off campus, but either way, your spending can really add up.

-How can you start saving for college?
+How can you save for college?

 Having a plan is half the battle.
 Here’s where you can start:

-Outline your savings goals.
-Are you hoping to use your savings to cover all of your fixed expenses, like your cell phone, car insurance, and rent?
-Or, do you want to cover your variable expenses, like clothing, entertainment, movies, gym memberships, etc.?
+- Outline your savings goals.
+Are you hoping to use your savings to cover all your fixed expenses, like your cell phone, car insurance, and rent?
+Or do you want to cover your variable expenses, like clothing, entertainment, movies, gym memberships, etc.?
 Or maybe you just want to be able to pay for spring break.
 Regardless of your specific goals, having an idea of what you’re saving for will help keep you motivated and on track.

 Consider a part-time job.
 If you still have a summer or two before college, you might consider a part time job or paid summer internship.
 The benefits are endless: you’ll start to build your resume, gain experience working with people, and start to earn money!
 The different types of jobs range from working in a movie theatre, your local ice cream shop or bank, or ‘odds and ends’ gigs like dog walking, babysitting, or yardwork.

 First, what don’t you need anymore?
-A good place to start to find items you can part with might be your closet.
+A good place to find items you can part with might be your closet.
 What haven’t you worn in a year?
 What no longer fits?
 What could help someone else?

 Turn gifts into savings.
 If you’re lucky, your graduation may be celebrated by family and friends with a party, or even gifts.
-And if you’re fortunate enough to receive money for graduating high school, you might be inclined to ream up lavish or ‘fun’ ways to spend it.
-Instead of quickly spending whatever you receive, consider putting a portion of it away for savings.
+And if you’re fortunate enough to receive money for graduating high school, you might be inclined to dream up lavish or ‘fun’ ways to spend it.
+Instead of quickly spending whatever you receive, consider putting a portion of it away as savings.
 If it helps, you can even tag it as savings for a particular expense you’ll incur while in school, like textbooks or groceries.

 How much should you save for college?

 Start with a goal that’s a little easier to manage.
 Instead of wondering how much you should save for college, ask yourself how much you can afford to save each month.
 If you’re already in high school and planning to save, you have from a few months to a few years to divide your goal into months.
 Let’s say you’re an incoming freshman, or high school senior, and you want to save enough to cover your textbooks.
-According to the College Board, the average undergraduate will spend about $1,240 a year on books and supplies.
+According to the College Board, the average undergraduate will spend about $1,350 a year on books and supplies2.
 If you’re at the start of your senior year in high school, you have about 12 months or so left to save.
-In this case, if you set a monthly goal, it’d be about $103 a month.
+In this case, if you set a monthly goal, it’d be about $112 a month.

 There are a ton of options on where to save your money, but look for a few key features and benefits:

 - Location is key, even for your bank.
 Check to see which banks have ATMs on campus or near your housing.
-If you need to access your savings account in a pinch, you don’t want to have to search high and low for a place to do it.
+If you need to access your savings or checking account in a pinch, you don’t want to have to search high and low for a place to do it.